CuratorCat/pcc-archive.org/wiki/club/index.md

 ### Roadmap 1.0

-[Roadmap 1.0 released](/posts/2021/07/14/post/welcome-to-pcc) with the project launch and [it got updated](/posts/2021/08/12/post/roadmap) after the Cats mint out on Aug 12, 2021.
+**[Roadmap 1.0 was released](/posts/2021/07/14/post/welcome-to-pcc) with the project launch and [it got updated in a Team post](/posts/2021/08/12/post/roadmap) after the Cats mint out on Aug 12, 2021.**

-Displate and Anime Short are still in progress, and these are [mentioned in Roadmap 2.0](/posts/2022/02/25/post/roadmap-2-0-6-months-on-from-launch#but-first--completing-roadmap-10)
+Displate and Anime Short are still in progress, and these are mentioned in [Roadmap 2.0](#roadmap-20)

 - ✅ Discord Boost: completed after Launch
 - ✅ Twitter Competition: [2021-Q3](#2021-q3)